 GO-Global supports client-side printing on all client platforms.
 By default, GO-Global automatically detects the client's default printer information once the user has signed in to the GO-Global Host.
 This includes the default printer's port and printer driver.
-If the printer driver is not installed on the GO-Global Host, GO-Global will attempt to locate the driver and automatically install it.
+GO-Global will use the Universal Printer Driver if it is enabled.